 Without understanding why Romans was written, you can’t understand Romans.
 The context of Romans 11 is the way the Roman believers were acting towards the Jewish believers.
 It is believed that after Claudius kicked the Jews out of Rome (Acts 18:1), the young church of Rome—without its Jewish founders or a Bible of any kind (as the Jews took their scrolls with them)—developed a belief that God was judging the Jews or/and they had replaced the Jews as God’s chosen people.
 This is the concern to which Paul is responding.

-The Jews had returned (when Claudius died) and were being treated like second class believers.
-It was a period of roughly five years in which the Jews were gone.
-There was a new Gentile leadership and new Gentile believers who had not known their Jewish fathers in the faith before they we expulsed.
+The Jews had returned (when Claudius died) and were being treated like second-class believers.
+The Jews of Rome were gone for about five years.
+There was a new Gentile leadership and new Gentile believers who had not known their Jewish fathers in the faith before they we expelled.
 Paul probably got word from his friends Pricilla and Aquila about the situation—but he was on his way to Jerusalem to deliver a gift to the believers there.
-Instead he wrote to the Romans.
+Instead, he wrote to the Romans.
 So, as David Pawson points out in his commentary on Romans there were four stages of the Roman congregation.

 Totally Jewish at its birth[iv]